🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below show the percentage of students at an adult education centre taking various courses offered in 1985 and this year.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The line graph below shows the population size, birth rate and the death rate of England and Wales from 1700 to 2000.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All